ArcGIS Enterprise Logdaten

 Prüfen der Log-Level-Konfiguration des ArcGIS Servers

-Konfiguration von Filebeat ohne Logstash
+Konfiguration von Filebeat mit Elasticsearch als Output

-FME Logdateien können von Filebeat in eine Logstash- oder eine Ingest-Pipeline geschrieben werden.
-Um auf die Logstash-Installation verzichten zu können, kann mit der folgenden Konfiguration auch direkt ein elasticsearch Index mit einer Ingest-Pipeline verwendet werden.
+FME-Logdateien können von Filebeat in eine Logstash- oder eine Ingest-Pipeline geschrieben werden.
+Um auf die Logstash-Installation verzichten zu können, kann mit der folgenden Konfiguration auch direkt ein Elasticsearch-Index mit einer Ingest-Pipeline verwendet werden.

-arcgis.env: 'production'
+env: 'production'

-# arcgis.base.path: 'c:\arcgisserver\logs'
+arcgis.base.path: 'c:\arcgisserver\logs'

 filebeat.inputs: